linux-china/jenv/README.md

 Then you can install candidate from git repository, and you can update candidate by following command:

     $jenv update spike
+If the candidate is absent, jenv will update all git or svn based candidates.
+    $jenv update
+Update all git or svn based candidates.

 ## How to update jenv
 Please use selfupdate command to get last version and candidate repository.